ULTIMATE VIETNAM, CAMBODIA & LAOS ITINERARY: HANOI - LUANG PRABANG - SIEM REAP 15N/16D

 DAY 4: Hanoi – Ha Long Bay (Day Trip with En Route Stops)

-• Arrive at Ha Long Bay by late morning and board a day cruise boat
+Arrive at Ha Long Bay by late morning and board a day cruise to explore this breathtaking seascape of towering limestone karsts and emerald waters.

 DAY 5: Hanoi – Fly to Huế